Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 Convert Time from a Fixed Asset that Constrains to a Variable Asset

 To relieve teachers and students of the requirement to utilize time as a fixed asset, parceled out in measured segments, we will convert time to a variable resource, available to teachers and students in whatever quantities each requires.
 Just as kids learn to walk and talk at a pace dictated by their brains and bodies, kids do not all learn academic subject matter at the same pace or in the same way.
-The same is true with their emotional development.
-Some need more time than others.
-Once again, learning is the only thing that counts.
-Time is important only to the degree to which it serves the purpose of students and their teachers.
+This is true, also, for their emotional maturation.
+Some need more time than others and learning is the only thing that counts whether referring to academic growth or emotional maturation.

 Addressing the Disparity in the Academic Preparedness and Emotional Development

 We also know the disparity in academic preparedness and emotional development of children arriving for their first day of kindergarten is cavernous.
 To teach them, effectively, we must have a reasonable level of understanding of what our students know and what they have not yet learned.
-During the first weeks and months of kindergarten, the focus of teachers must be on developing relationships with students, helping students get to know one another and feel comfortable as members of their classroom community, and learning where each child needs to commence his or her academic and emotional journey.
+During the first weeks and months of kindergarten, while teachers focus on the development of nurturing relationships, they are well-positioned to assess their students’ academic preparedness and emotional development, simultaneously.
+We must ensure a good start for all.
+These initial weeks can also be utilized to help students get to know one another and feel comfortable as members of the community of their classrooms.

-Teachers will utilize their skills and experience, along with any appropriate instruments of academic and emotional assessment available to them, and interactions with and observations of our students during play, and while they learn the initial lessons we offer.
-This will help the team assess each student’s level of academic preparedness and emotional development.
-We must strive to understand what each child needs to get off to a successful start.
+Teachers will utilize their skills and experience, as well as any appropriate instruments of academic and emotional assessment available to them, along with interactions with and observations of our students during play and while they learn the initial lessons we offer.
+Team members will collaborate to accurately assess each student’s level of academic preparedness and emotional development.
+We must strive to understand what each child needs to learn to get off to a successful start.
 That knowledge and understanding gained will be utilized by teachers to tailor an academic and emotional development plan to the unique needs of each student; a plan that is focused on building one successful learning experience on top of another.

 Instruction and Learning with a Focus on Success

-Utilizing academic standards and the tailored academic plans of each student as a guide, teachers will prepare and utilize lesson plans to instruct students on subject matter.
-After the presentation, teachers will use their students’ mistakes on practice assignments, quizzes, and tests as learning opportunities just as they strive to do, today.
-The problem under the existing education process and its adherence to a schedule, is that although teachers do their best, there are always more mistakes by more students than teachers have time to address.
-The mistakes of students are learning opportunities that must not be squandered.
+Utilizing academic standards and the tailored academic plans of each individual student as a guide, teachers will prepare and utilize lesson plans to instruct students on subject matter, striving to use their imagination to develop and practice their craft.
+After the presentation, teachers will use their students’ mistakes on practice assignments, quizzes, and tests as learning opportunities just as they do in their classrooms, today.
+The problem under the existing education process, and its adherence to a schedule, is that although teachers do their best, there are always more mistakes by more students than teachers have time to address.
+Mistakes are learning opportunities not to be squandered.

-Quizzes and tests will be used solely to determine a student’s readiness to move on to a next lesson not to determine a grade to be awarded.
-The expectation will be that teachers will not settle for less than the best students can do or push kids on to new lessons before they are ready, which we define as having acquired the prerequisite knowledge prior lessons were intended to provide.
+Teachers will not be required to accept less than the best students can do or to push kids on to new lessons before they are ready, which we define as having the prerequisite knowledge and skills prior lessons were intended to provide.

-Students who have not yet acquired the prerequisite knowledge needed for success in subsequent lessons must be given additional instruction, more attention, and more time to practice and learn from their mistakes.
-When a student appears to be ready, he or she will be offered “do-over” opportunities on quizzes and tests—again not for the purpose of determining a grade or to evaluate his or her performance against the achievement of classmates, rather to assess whether they have attained proficiency in subject matter and are ready to move on with appropriate prerequisite knowledge.
-The success of each student must be documented for each student’s official academic record.
+When tests and quizzes signal a student has not yet acquired the prerequisite knowledge needed for success in subsequent lessons, teachers will step back and provide additional and alternate forms of instruction, more attention, and more time to practice and learn from their mistakes.
+When a student appears ready, they will be offered “do-over” opportunities on quizzes and tests, not for the purpose of determining a grade or to evaluate their performance against the achievement of classmates, rather to assess whether they have attained proficiency in subject matter and are ready to move on with appropriate prerequisite knowledge and skills.
 These are the laboratories in which the art of teaching is practiced.

 “Having a demonstrated competency over challenging subject matter, including subject matter knowledge, application of such knowledge to real world situations, and analytical skills appropriate to subject matter.”

-Essentially, proficiency implies that students have a sufficient understanding of subject matter so each student can utilize it throughout life, whether on future quizzes and tests, state competency exams given once per year, seeking qualification for enrollment and enjoying success in college or other education programs such as vocational training; qualifying for a job and being able to perform the work expected of them, and demonstrating eligibility for enlistment in the military services, to name the most obvious.
+Essentially proficiency implies having sufficient understanding of subject matter so students can utilize it throughout life, whether on future quizzes and tests, state competency exams given once per year, seeking qualification for enrollment and enjoying success in college or other education programs such as vocational training; qualifying for a job and being able to perform the work expected of them, and demonstrating eligibility for enlistment in the military services, to name the most obvious.

 Building Solid Foundations

-Our objective with each of our students must be to help them construct solid academic and emotional foundations on which they can pursue whatever dreams and aspirations they will choose for themselves, provide for themselves and their families, and participate in their own governance.
-Just as a mason assures each brick meets our specifications and is properly laid, teachers must be both expected and allowed to ensure each lesson provides our students with the prerequisite knowledge it was intended to impart.
+Our objective with each of our students must be to help them construct a solid academic and emotional foundation on which they can pursue whatever dreams and aspirations they will choose for themselves.
+Just as a mason assures each brick meets our specifications and is properly laid, teachers must be both expected and allowed to ensure each lesson provides our students with the prerequisite knowledge and skills it was intended to impart.
+This is not possible unless time is a variable asset.

-This requires that students receive whatever time and attention they need in every lesson presented to them.
-Teachers and students, today, exist in a reality in which expectations for students and teachers are unrealistic because of the way the existing education process is structured, staffed, tasked, and resourced.
-This is an example of how the American education process has become disconnected from its purpose.
+Teachers and students exist in a reality, today, in which expectations for students and teachers are unrealistic because of the way the existing education process is structured, staffed, tasked, resourced and evaluated.
 What we will be striving for, is to address the greatest irony in the field of education, which is that “learning is fun for kids until they begin school.”
 It is never fun to be in a situation where success is improbable or impractical.
-Failing and losing are not fun and cannot be viewed as an acceptable outcome.
+Failing and losing are never fun.
+On the other hand, experiencing and celebrating success, is fun.

 We will measure academic success against two standards.
 The first is against “proficient,” which is having the ability to use in life what one has learned in school.
 Although somewhat arbitrary, we are proposing that, as a general practice, a score of eighty-five percent or more on any type of assessment be considered the threshold for successful learning.
 Additionally, a student’s progress will be measured against each student’s own past performance.
 What we reject, categorically, is measuring the achievement of students against the success of others.

-Rather than recording letter grades, we are looking for both evidence of a student’s ability to demonstrate success in lessons and also of gradual acceleration of the pace of learning.
-Their success must be noted and celebrated.
+Rather than recording letter grades we are looking for evidence of success on lessons as well as gradual acceleration of the pace of learning.
 There are no negative scores.
-As with every aspect of the practice and development of their craft, teachers will be encouraged to investigate new methods of recognition of success.
-They must have not only the freedom to innovate but the expectation of innovation, which is one of the essential purposes of our model.
+As with every aspect of the practice and development of their craft, teachers will be encouraged to investigate new methods of recognition and documentation of success.
+They must have not only the freedom to innovate but also the expectation of innovation, which is one of the essential purposes of The Hawkins Model©.

-One of the other concerns expressed by teachers who are skeptical of the viability of my model is how we will be able to afford the increase in the number of teachers needed to staff the model in our reconfigured classrooms.
-Today, finding significant new funding for public schools is problematic, so badly has the public’s faith in community public schools eroded.
+One of the concerns expressed by teachers who are skeptical of the viability of my model is how can we afford the increase in the number of teachers needed to staff our model.
+Today, finding significant new funding for public schools is problematic, so badly has the faith in community public schools eroded.

-Indiana provides a useful example.
-Because of its loss of faith in public schools, Indiana officials are making a significant investment in its “school choice” tuition voucher program.
-This demonstrates a willingness to spend money on something people believe will make a difference.
-What we must strive to do is give them an alternate choice of something that will make a bigger difference.
-Consider the investment relative to the number of students that will benefit.
+Indiana provides a notable example.
+In part, because of its diminished faith in community public schools, the state is making a significant investment in its “school choice” tuition voucher program.
+Consider this investment relative to the number of students who will benefit.

-[1] Hawkins, Mel, Reinventing Education, Hope, and the American Dream: The Challenge for Twenty-First Century America, CreateSpace and Kindle platforms through Amazon.com, 2013
+[1] Hawkins, Mel, Reinventing Education, Hope, and the American Dream: The Challenge for Twenty-First Century America, Amazon: Createspace and Kindle, 2013

 [2] The Nation’s Report Card | NAEP (ed.gov)